miohtama/webkivy/README.rst

 Features
 ========

-* Run a Python application from a given URL link
+* Run a Python application from a given URL link.
+Sharing your application with your friends is as easy as linking to its source code in web.

-* "Just bunch of files" (JBOF) deployment model: use wi-fi, shared hosting, Apache, Amazon S3, gist.github.com, pasteboard or anything that serves HTTP to deploy your application
+* "Just bunch of files" (JBOF) deployment model: use wi-fi, shared hosting, Apache, Amazon S3, gist.github.com, pasteboard or anything that serves HTTP to deploy your application.

-* Live editing and reload of source code
+* Live editing and reload of source code.

-* Native access to Android APIs through `pyjnius <https://pyjnius.readthedocs.org/>`_: sensors, Bluetooth, NFC, OpenGL, sound, others.
+* Access to native Android Java APIs: sensors, Bluetooth, NFC, OpenGL, sound, others.

-* Developer friendly Python exception handling with exception dialogs: no need to dig Android logs to see Python tracebacks
+* Developer friendly Python exception handling with exception dialogs: no need to dig Android logs to see Python tracebacks.

-* No additional tools required: write your code on a web editor or your favorite text editor
+* No additional tools required: write your code on a web editor or your favorite text editor.

 Tutorial
 ========